QingjiaoLi/3DDM/README.md

 ---
 ###
-The population of structures (pdb files) generated in the manuscript can be dowonloaded from our webserver ()
+The population of structures (pdb files) generated in the manuscript can be dowonloaded from https://www.dropbox.com/s/svwqxee5xghr6nv/PDBs.tar.gz?dl=0